-Welcome to Holocaust Education Week 2014
+Thank you for joining us for Holocaust Education Week 2014

-Holocaust Education Week 2014 explores the distinct ways in which individuals, groups and governments collaborated during the Shoah.
-This inclusive program will address many forms of collaboration: from the experiences of those who purposely chose to collaborate with the Nazis in genocide and crimes against humanity—precipitating events such as Kristallnacht and the Hungarian deportations—to those who defied the Nazis and collaborated instead in resistance and even rescue, as in the Kindertransport, and by those now designated as Righteous Among the Nations.
-Collaboration serves as a prism for examining the breadth and depth of human and institutional responses to the rise of National Socialism and the events of the Holocaust.
+Holocaust Education Week 2014 explored the distinct ways in which individuals, groups and governments collaborated during the Shoah.
+This inclusive program addressed many forms of collaboration: from the experiences of those who purposely chose to collaborate with the Nazis in genocide and crimes against humanity—precipitating events such as Kristallnacht and the Hungarian deportations—to those who defied the Nazis and collaborated instead in resistance and even rescue, as in the Kindertransport, and by those now designated as Righteous Among the Nations.
+Collaboration served as a prism for examining the breadth and depth of human and institutional responses to the rise of National Socialism and the events of the Holocaust.
 Read our Assistant Director's essay on teaching about collaboration.

-HEW 2014 is proud to present a group of outstanding experts-in-residence.
+HEW 2014 was proud to feature a group of outstanding experts-in-residence.
 Our scholar is Professor Doris Bergen of the University of Toronto, whose essay provides an overview of the theme; educator is Martin Hagmayr of the Pedagogical Department, Hartheim Castle, where medical professionals and ordinary clerks collaborated to murder the most vulnerable in society through the notorious Nazi T4 program; and artist is Bernice Eisenstein, whose poignant word-image compositions grace our HEW 2014 material—nearly deceptive in their subtlety, these illustrations resonate with multiple meanings.